 Another of my resolutions – along with half the rest of the breathing population – is to lose weight.
 Again.
 This time, I have the wedding (my son’s) as sort of a target.
 It’s in October, so I figure that gives me time to fall on and off the diet wagon several times and still look better than I do today.
 In the good Weight Watchers tradition, I’m writing down everything I eat, which definitely helps, and going to bed earlier, which restricts the late-night snacking.
 (Also, there’s now some research that says the fat-burning enzyme doesn’t kick in until you’ve been asleep for at least 7 hours.
 This could be part of my problem, as I haven’t had 7 hours sleep since about 6th grade.
 Ah, well.)
 So, at the end of the first week, I’d only gained 2 pounds.
 But I’m trying to commit myself to these changes, and after 10 days, I’ve actually dropped 5 pounds.
 I’m not going to the meetings – I figure I’ve paid the Weight Watchers people enough money over the years to build my own meeting place; so I’m staying home.
-Anybody who wants to give me a suggestion that doesn’t involve surgery should jump right in.The hardest part is entertaining, which I love to do.
-Crudité platters are good but a bit boring after a while.
-But it turns out that I actually have a few really good low-cal recipes for entertaining.
-So when we had guests for dinner the other night, I made my friend Ellen’s wonderful shrimp dip.
-[And here’s a shout-out to Ellen’s daughter-in-law – hi, Meagan!]
-If you’re not dieting, this stuff is dynamite on multigrain chips or those pita crisps from Whole Foods; but if you’re in my camp, it’s also fab on cucumber slices or red bell pepper scoops.
-And Ellen tells me she wraps it in lettuce leaves for lunch.
-Yum!
+Anybody who wants to give me a suggestion that doesn’t involve surgery should jump right in.

 A couple of notes about this recipe: first, I’m not a big fan of raw onion, so I use only about half a small onion; second, you can buy raw shrimp and cook them, but why?
 I buy the already cooked variety from the seafood counter at the grocery, but I’ll bet you could even buy frozen cooked shrimp and they’d be fine.
-Kitchen Goddess tip: Use the best quality olive oil you can find.
+Kitchen Goddess note: Use the best quality olive oil you can find.
 It really does make a difference.

 Ellen’s Mexican Shrimp Dip

-1 lb shrimp, cooked and coarsely chopped
+1 pound shrimp, cooked and coarsely chopped

-1/3 c fresh lime juice (about 5 limes)
+⅓ cup fresh lime juice (about 5 limes)

 2-3 medium tomatoes, chopped